APA Format Paper: Step-by-Step Guide (With Free Template)

 Common APA Format Mistakes#

 Single-spaced references.
 The references page is double-spaced, just like the rest of the paper.
 This includes the space between entries.
-Some students double-space the body but switch to single spacing on the references page, often because they are copying from a source that was formatted for publication, not for a student paper.

 APA Format for Different Paper Types#